HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Reduced the Kushan probe death explosion to an appropriate size.
 #### Sound
 * When a private message is sent, everyone in the lobby hears the audio alert even when they are not the recipient.
 As a workaround the audio alert has been removed, as the chat window already visually flashes for the recipient.
+* Fixed Hiigaran Pulsar Corvette weapon sound effects (they were missing).
 * Fixed Hiigaran Gunship weapon sound effects (they were playing pulsar sounds).
 * ‘Platform Complete’ audio is now played for Vaygr Gun Platforms and Missile Platforms.
+* Drone frigates with launched drones no longer make such a loud death explosion.
 * 'Resource Controller Complete' audio is now played for Taiidan Resource Controllers
 * The 'Research Ship Complete' audio is now played after each additional Kushan/Taiidan Research Ship Hub is built.
 * Fixed Kushan and Taiidan Repair Corvette sound effects (so they no longer play gun noises while repairing).